conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

       - numpy
       - windows-only-dependency  # [win]

-We can replace it with:
+Being non-noarch, this means that the build matrix will include at least 12 outputs: three platforms, times four Python versions.
+This gets worse with arm64, aarch64 and ppc64le in the mix.
+We can get it down to two outputs if replace it with this other approach!

 .. code-block:: yaml+jinja
   :caption: recipe/meta.yaml (modified)